 Storing Suggestions

-- Freezer: They also freeze well.
+Freezer: They also freeze well.
 So you can make the Methi Thepla in large quantities and freeze them for up to three months.
 After making Thepla, let them cool completely.
-Then wrap them tightly with plastic wrap and then place them in the freezer-safe bag or container and freeze them.
+Then wrap them tightly with plastic wrap, and place them in a freezer-safe bag or container and freeze them.

-- Flour: You can blend other types of flour with whole wheat flour to make these Methi Thepla, for example, pearl millet (Bajra flour) or sorghum flour (Jowar flour).
+Flour: You can blend other types of flour with whole wheat flour to make these Methi Thepla, for example, pearl millet (Bajra flour) or sorghum flour (Jowar flour).
 Some also like to add gram flour (besan) to make the Thepla.
-But if you decide to use mixed flour, always keep a high ratio of whole wheat flour.
-And add other types of flour no more than ¼ cup.
+However, if you decide to use a mixed flour, always maintain a high ratio of whole wheat flour.
+And add other types of flour, no more than ¼ cup.

-- Dough: Methi Thepla dough should be soft and supple but not sticky.
-A soft dough will make the Thepla soft, so if your dough is hard add little more water or yogurt to make it soft.
+Dough: The Methi Thepla dough should be soft and supple but not sticky.
+A soft dough will make the Thepla soft, so if your dough is stiff, add a little more water or yogurt to make it soft.

-- Cooking The Thepla: For soft and melt-in-the-mouth Methi Thepla, do not cook on high or low heat.
+Cooking Thepla: For soft and melt-in-the-mouth Methi Thepla, do not cook on high or low heat.
 Cook on medium heat and cook them without pressing too much with a spatula.

 Frequently Asked Questions

 Yes, you can use ready-made multigrain flour to make Methi Thepla.
-Or you can make your blend of flour by mixing different flours, like pearl millet (Bajra) flour, sorghum (Jowar) flour, or gram flour (besan) into whole wheat flour.
-However, always keep the whole wheat flour more and add other flours less than ¼ cup.
-If you add other flours in more quantity, Thepla will be hard and dry.
+Alternatively, you can create your own blend of flour by combining different flours, such as pearl millet (Bajra) flour, sorghum (Jowar) flour, or gram flour (besan), with whole wheat flour.
+However, always keep the whole wheat flour at a higher amount and add other flours in amounts less than ¼ cup.
+If you add other flours in larger quantities, Thepla will be hard and dry.

 Yes!
 Dried fenugreek leaves, also known as Kasoori methi, will give the same aroma and a faint bitterness.
-So if you do not have fresh leaves, add a tablespoon of dried fenugreek leaves to the flour.
+If you don’t have fresh leaves, add one tablespoon of dried fenugreek leaves to the flour.

 More Indian Flatbread